omega1510/notes/docs/index.md

 Notes for AP European History at [RISE Academy](https://riseacademy.education/), made with [Obsidian](https://obsidian.md).

-I would start with the Italian Renaissance, and continue from there!
+I would start with the [[Italian Renaissance]], and continue from there!

 ---